-Shortly after take off, the navigator tuned in a German radio station playing Christmas carols.
+Shortly after take off, the navigator tuned in a German radio station playing Christmas music.
 As we listened to those familiar songs sung in an unfamiliar tongue, we opened the box and passed out the contents – several dozen hand-baked Christmas cookies and marzipan treats.

 We ate them quietly and listened to the music.
 After some long moments of silence, filled only with the carols, the loadmaster’s voice crackled through the interphone and said, “Load to crew.
 Merry Christmas guys.”

-“Load, merry Christmas,” we answered in unison.
+“Load, Merry Christmas,” we answered in unison.